Ted Corbitt: Personal life and death

+In 1946, he married Ruth Butler, whom he would remain married to until her death in 1989.
+They had one son, Gary.

 Recognition

 In 1998, Corbitt was among the first five runners to be inducted into the National Distance Running Hall of Fame.
 Corbitt was also inducted into the American Ultrarunning Hall of Fame, on its inauguration in April 2006.
 USATF has named their annual "Men's Road Ultra Runner of the Year" award in his honor.
-In 2021, NYC Parks named a six mile stretch of Central Park the "Ted Corbitt Loop".
+In 2021, NYC Parks named a six-mile stretch of Central Park the "Ted Corbitt Loop".